 So as the Mountain State has been ravaged by the opioid crisis and is on the hard climb back up out of addiction, some West Virginia music promoters are teaming up to raise money to help the regional nonprofits that are leading recovery efforts.

 Ian Thornton, whose Huntington-based Whizzbang BAM Booking and Management manages the internationally traveling artist Tyler Childers, has gathered a group of kindred spirits to form the nonprofit group Hope in the Hills, which is sponsoring “Healing Appalachia: A Concert to Fight Addiction in Appalachia.”
 The concert will take place on Saturday, Oct.
 6, at the State Fair of West Virginia Fairgrounds in Greenbrier County.

 Tickets are $30 in advance and $35 the day of the concert if not sold out.
 Performing will be Tyler Childers, Kelsey Waldon, Justin Wells, The Wild Rumpus, and The Half Bad Bluegrass Band.
-Hope in the Hills will split the proceeds of the concert with Recovery Point of WV and The Healing Place, a Louisville-based non-profit that operates in Kentucky.
+Hope in the Hills will split the proceeds of the concert with Recovery Point of WV and The Healing Place, which operates in Eastern Kentucky.